gbif/ipt/BestPracticesSamplingEventData.md

 **Explanation**

-** _Acer psuedoplatanus_** : In the 100 sq metres surveyed, the abundance of the species was reported as “r” on the Braun Blanquet scale.
+** _Acer psuedoplatanus_** : In the 100 sq meters surveyed, the abundance of the species was reported as “r” on the Braun Blanquet scale.

 Additional vegetation plot measurements such as vegetation community type (syntaxon) % coverage values that are typical of TurboVeg type databases are captured in a Relevé (vegetation-plot) extension.
 <br><br>